RedisTimeSeries/RedisTimeSeries/docs/commands/ts.info.md

 #### Description

-Returns information and statistics on the time-series.
+Returns information and statistics on the time series.

 #### Parameters

-* key - Key name of the time-series.
+* _key_ - Key name of the time series.
 * DEBUG - An optional flag to get a more detailed information about the chunks.

 #### Complexity